 What Allows Azaleas to Bloom All Season?

-Most azaleas are spring blooming plants They form flower buds in fall that remain dormant throughout winter As daylight hours increase in early spring, the buds swell and burst into the familiar colorful blooms.
+Most azaleas are spring blooming plants.
+They form flower buds in fall that remain dormant throughout the winter months.
+When daylight hours increase in spring, the buds swell and burst open into blooms.

-Once that initial flush of spring flowers finishes, azaleas will not rebloom again until the following spring.
+Once that initial flush of flowers finishes, typically by early summer, they will not rebloom again until the following spring.
+This gives a bloom time of around 2-3 weeks.

 -